 M. Gabriela Torres is a cultural anthropologist that specializes in the study of the violence– particularly gender based violence– and state formation.
-At Wheaton College she teaches courses in Medical Anthropology, Global Health, Violence Against Women and Latin America and Latinx Studies.
+At Wheaton College she has taught courses in Medical Anthropology, Global Health, Violence Against Women and Latin America and Latinx Studies.
 She works regularly as a pro bono expert witness on gender based violence and Guatemala country conditions.

 Teaching is a passion for Dr. Torres and she has been a three time awardee of the Faculty Appreciation Award at Wheaton College (2019, 2014 and 2012) and an honorable mention for the same award in 2020.